Berwick, Pennsylvania: Education

 Berwick is home to a dedicated campus of Luzerne County Community College, located in the Eagles Building.
 Nearby colleges and universities include Bloomsburg University (12.4 mi), Penn State Hazleton (14.2 mi), the main campus of Luzerne County Community College in Nanticoke (21.9 mi), King's College (28.2 mi), and Wilkes University (28.2 mi).

+The Roman Catholic Diocese of Harrisburg operates Holy Family Consolidated School.
+In 2019 the school was scheduled to be closed, but it stayed open.

 The McBride Memorial Library, opened to the public in January 2008, serves the residents of Berwick and its surrounding areas have the Bloomsburg Public Library, the Orangeville Public Library, and libraries at those colleges and universities listed above.